-10 Impartial Caffeine Research Studies For Fact-Based Decision Making
+10 Impartial Caffeine Research Studies For Fact-Based Decision Making.

-Below are links to some of the major research that drove our decision-making.
+Below are links to some of the major research that drove CAFFEINEcontrol decision-making.
 These are independent studies that provide insights into caffeine and caffeine withdrawal.
 Here, you see the science supporting general vitamin effectiveness that guided our fact-based decision making.